-Preparing the Perfect Mix: 2/3 High-Quality Potting Soil + 1/3 Perlite or Coarse Sand
+Preparing The Perfect Mix: 2/3 High-Quality Potting Soil + 1/3 Perlite Or Coarse Sand

 There is a perfect soil mix for your lavender plant.
-You must have a high-quality well-drained potting soil first.
+You must have high-quality well-drained potting soil first.

 Don’t go for cheap brands found in nurseries.
 These are usually full of pests and have a terrible texture.